Naxthephantom/Private_Server/README.md

 in the site the server gives access to, but in this case the server will be on a local host just the one in the code i've writen is.

+How To Run This Code:
-To gain access to the server in this repostitory, run the code on your power shell terminal, when it shows that server is live, copy the link to the html for the site to any browser on your pc and run it, it should show you a simple web site.
+To run the server in this repostitory, run the code on your power shell terminal, when it shows that server is live, copy the link to the html for the site to any browser on your pc and run it, it should show you a simple web site.